 How much bigger is California king than a queen?

-A California king size is both wider and longer than a queen size mattress —a California king measures 72 inches by 84 inches, while a queen size measures 60 inches by 80 inches.
+A California king size is both wider and longer than a queen size mattress.
+A California king size mattress measures 72 inches by 84 inches.
+Meanwhile, a queen size measures 60 inches by 80 inches.
+While many sleepers will feel comfortable on a queen or California king bed, the added foot room can keep sleepers over 6 feet tall from having to lie down with their feet dangling over the edge.

 What is the point of a California king bed?